newscred/webhook-broker/docs/tech-specs/basic-spec.md

 ## Use cases

 The obvious goal is to serve the purpose of Enterprise Service Bus over HTTP; it is best suited when ordering is not a necessity; for example, change streams with optimistic locking.
-This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary.
+This Broker is not intended to be used as a replacement for Kafka or AWS Kinesis when order sequence is absolutely necessary or is of streaming nature with funnel effect; in addition to streaming it is also not intended to be used for batch processing purpose.

 ### Yet another message broker